veit/python-basics-tutorial/docs/packs/publish.rst

 GitHub Action
 -------------

-You can also create a GitHub action, which creates a package and uploads it to PyPI at every time a release is created.
+You can also create a `GitHub Action <https://github.com/features/actions>`_, which creates a package and uploads it to PyPI at every time a release is created.
 Such a :file:`.github/workflows/pypi.yml` file could look like this:

 .. code-block:: yaml
    :caption: .github/workflows/pypi.yml